HanaokaYuzu/Gemini-API/README.md

 asyncio.run(main())
 ```

+> [!NOTE]
-Note: by default, when asked to send images (like the previous example), Gemini will send images fetched from web instead of generating images with AI model, unless you specifically require to "generate" images in your prompt.
+> by default, when asked to send images (like the previous example), Gemini will send images fetched from web instead of generating images with AI model, unless you specifically require to "generate" images in your prompt.
 In this package, web images and generated images are treated differently as `WebImage` and `GeneratedImage`, and will be automatically categorized in the output.

 ### Save images to local files